dcostachar/cyclistic-case-study/README.md

   AND station_id IS NULL;
 ```

 More good news!
-A station ID match was also found for Stony Island Ave & 63rd St. We will now insert the correct ID,
+A station ID match was also found for Stony Island Ave & 63rd St. I will now insert the correct ID,
 653B, into the rows where the ID is missing.

 ```sql